 Type your text and press the Enter key to start a new bulleted point.

 The default list type is a bulleted list.
 Methods for changing the appearance of a list are explained in “Changing list appearance” on page 201.

+Tip